brunchybit/brunchybit/README.md

 ### What I'm working on

 - InfoSec
-- Kubernetes
+- Traffic Management
-- Tuning / Stress Testing and Measuring PostgreSQL
+- Observability
-- Google Cloud Platform
+- Data Architecture at scale